-In confirming an assessment and Care Plan, we will often provide for additional payments for holiday periods.
-We also recognise that in the use of your Direct Payment, you may choose to use more hours during school holiday periods, this is at your discretion, however it must be confirmed with your Social Worker who will ensure this is recorded within your case records and discuss with you whether your support hours need to be adjusted
+In confirming an assessment and Care Plan, we often will provide for additional payments for holiday periods.
+We also recognise that in the use of your Direct Payment, you may choose to use more hours during school holiday periods, this is at your discretion, and must be agreed by the Disability Resource Meeting (DRM) or by the Team Manager of the Children's Disability Service.